 Why Digital Nomads Love Lisbon

 Lisbon has become one of the most sought-after destinations for digital nomads in Portugal.
-With excellent internet speeds and a cost of living that suits high-earning remote workers (around $2600/month all-in), it hits the sweet spot between quality of life and affordability.
+With excellent internet speeds and a cost of living that suits a wide range of remote workers (around $2600/month all-in), it hits the sweet spot between quality of life and affordability.

-There are currently 1 verified coliving and coworking space listed in Lisbon on Digital Nomad Index β from boutique coliving houses to professional coworking hubs.
+There are currently 115 verified coliving and coworking spaces listed in Lisbon on Digital Nomad Index β from boutique coliving houses to professional coworking hubs.

 Cost of Living in Lisbon